tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 ,_result,0,2020-05-18T15:06:00.475253281Z,2020-05-19T15:06:00.475253281Z,2020-05-19T13:08:20Z,-56,667G,rssi,wifi_status,ESP32
 ```

 Accessing data using `FluxQueryResult` requires knowing the query result structure, especially the name and the type of the column.
-The best practise is to tune query
+The best practise is to tune the query
 in the `InfluxDB Data Explorer` and use the final query with this library.

  Browsing thought the result set is done by repeatedly calling the `next()` method, until it returns false.
-Unsuccesful reading is distinqushed by non empty value from the `getError()` method.
+Unsuccesful reading is distinqushed by a non empty value from the `getError()` method.
- As a flux query result can contain several tables, differing by grouping key, use the `hasTableChanged()` method to know when there is a new table.
+ As a flux query result can contain several tables, differing by grouping key, use the `hasTableChanged()` method to determine when there is a new table.
  Single values are returned using the `getValueByIndex()` or `getValueByName()` methods.
  All row values at once are retreived by the `getValues()` method.
   Always call the `close()` method at the of reading.